 The highest possible temperature of the GLO annealing furnace is 1100°C for heat treatment with an atmosphere.
 The front door of the cylindrical retort can be heated if required.
 At the water cooled front door, the gas is purged inside the GLO.
 It is preheated by the radiation shields, which are inserted at the front.
 The GLO is provided with a rear port for the expulsion of any gaseous by-products generated during the process.

 The GLO can be operated manually or with the use of an automated system.
-The furnace is available in three different sizes of 40, 75 and 120 litres.
+The furnace is available in sizes of 10 (mobile version), 40, 75, 120 and 260 litres.
 The retort is manufactured with temperature resistant steel alloy (1.4841).
 Other materials are available on request.

 The annealing furnace may be operated with reactive gases such as Hydrogen, which requires appropriate safety technology.
 The Hydrogen safety system includes an automatic operating system with a Nitrogen flooding tank to detect and purge the system should any malfunctions be detected.
 All devices are SIL2 certified.